 In this way, you will be out of “felony danger”.

-If you plead guilty or are found guilty of stalking, you can expunge the arrest and conviction after a number of years.
+If you plead guilty or are found guilty of NJ stalking charges, you can expunge the arrest and conviction after a number of years.

 If you are acquitted at trial, you will not have a conviction.
 However, you will need to expunge the “arrest” record.